opral/monorepo/packages/interfaces/README.md

 # Inlang public interfaces

-Interfaces that are exposed to external developers/the inlang ecosystem.
+- Interfaces that are exposed to external developers/the inlang ecosystem.
+- Do *not contain application logic*/implementation details!